dwarvesf/WeAreHiring/open-positions/business-manager.md

   - hiring
 ---

-## We're looking for Business Development talents to join Dwarves and work remotely
+## We're looking for business development talents to join Dwarves and work remotely

 The ideal candidate will have a deep understanding of the software development industry, experience in developing partnerships & connections, excellent communication skills, and a never-ending passion for technology.